-Mill Beach is a small, crescent-shaped shoreline just north of Chetco Point in Brookings, Oregon.
-It is known for its easy access, peaceful atmosphere, beautiful ocean views, and some of the best rockhounding in Southern Oregon.
+Mill Beach is a small, crescent-shaped shoreline just north of Chetco Point in Brookings.
+It is known for its easy access, peaceful atmosphere, beautiful ocean views, and beachcombing opportunities in the Southern Oregon Coast.

 This quiet beach features sandy stretches, rocky edges at both ends, and the unique Table Rock right in the middle.
 You can walk around Table Rock during low tide - just be sure to check tide charts in advance.